ethicalhackingplayground/ethicalhackingplayground/README.md

 # 💫 About Me:
-🔭 I’m currently working on pathbuster A path-normalization pentesting tool.<br>💬 Ask me about anything related to web security and I can help.
+🔭 I’m currently working on a private AEM vulnerability scanner called aem-scan<br>💬 Ask me about anything related to web security and I can help.

 ## 🌐 Socials: